What is a Sales Funnel, and How Do I Create a Perfect 1?

 1) Finding the customers:

-This first step is to research your target market and find out what they want so that you can give them something valuable.
+The first step is to research your target market and determine what they want, so you can provide them with something valuable.

-For example, if you sell dog food to people with dogs, it’s important to know what dog breeds there are to better cater to their needs.
-You should also find out how much they are willing to spend on certain types of dog food.
+For example, if you sell dog food to people with dogs, it’s important to know their dog breeds to better cater to their needs.
+You should also determine how much they are willing to spend on specific types of dog food.
 The same goes for any product.

 There are many ways to find potential customers, including Google search, Facebook ads, SEO, content marketing, and social media marketing.